 Second Semester, 2017-2018

-[Course information to be announced in early December, 2017]
+[Course schedule to be announced in early December, 2017]

 The course is a requirement for all new research postgraduate students to undertake teaching or assessment duties for their departments.
 The course aims to provide participants with an introduction to the principles of learning, teaching, assessment and feedback in a university context as well as to model ways how teaching can be improved.
 It explores how to actively engage learners in small group settings and discusses the kinds of teaching and learning activities typical of tutorials and / or lab-based teaching.
 Participants will first learn practical teaching strategies, such as structuring and managing the tutorial, designing high impact tutorial activities and techniques for actively engaging a diverse range of students in their learning.
 The course will subsequently show them how to plan improvements of their teaching.
 Participants will also learn about assessment.
 With constructive and actionable feedback from teacher and peers, participants will identify what went well and what needs improvement in their initial teaching practice.
 Teaching demonstration in the final week of the course provides opportunity for participants to demonstrate improvement from their initial teaching.
 Depending on previous teaching experience, exemptions may be granted (for details on criteria for exemption and procedure, please see ‘Guidelines for exemptions, CTLHE’).